-The CNY Humanities Corridor administration will permanently reside in the Syracuse University Humanities Center.
-The primary leadership role will also be located at Syracuse, currently held by the Corridor’s original Principal Investigator Gregg Lambert.
-Syracuse University will continue to coordinate the Corridor’s activity review and approval processes.
+The CNY Humanities Corridor administration permanently resides in the Syracuse University Humanities Center.
+The primary leadership role is also located at Syracuse, currently held by the Corridor’s Principal Investigator Vivian M. May.
+Syracuse University coordinates the Corridor’s activity review and approval processes.

 With 13,500 undergraduates and 6,000 graduate students, Cornell University is the largest and youngest university in the Ivy League.
 Its campus includes 14 colleges and schools: seven undergraduate units and four graduate and professional units in Ithaca; two medical graduate and professional units in New York City, and one in Doha, Qatar.
 Cornell is a major research university with strengths in the life sciences, physical sciences, humanities, and social sciences.
 Faculty members work in collaborative, multidisciplinary teams to extend the frontiers of knowledge in diverse and numerous fields of study.

 The University of Rochester is one of the nation’s leading private universities.
 Located in Rochester, N.Y., the University gives students exceptional opportunities for interdisciplinary study and close collaboration with faculty through its unique cluster-based curriculum.
 Its College, School of Arts and Sciences, and Hajim School of Engineering and Applied Sciences are complemented by its Eastman School of Music, Simon School of Business, Warner School of Education, Laboratory for Laser Energetics, School of Medicine and Dentistry, School of Nursing, Eastman Institute for Oral Health, and the Memorial Art Gallery.